KKR back in the black as investments yield cash

 A major driver of KKR’s gains was Walgreen Co’s WAG.N investment in pharmacy group Alliance Boots GmbH.
 The biggest U.S. drug store chain agreed this summer to pay $6.7 billion for a 45 percent stake in the KKR portfolio company.

-KKR’s earnings also benefited from the sale of Singapore-based disc drive component maker Unisteel Technology which it agreed to sell in August to Switzerland’s SFS Group for close to two times the money it invested as equity in 2008.
+KKR’s earnings also benefited from the sale of Singapore-based disc drive component maker Unisteel Technology which it agreed to sell in August to Switzerland’s SFS Group.

 KKR, whose investments include retailer Toys R US Inc, Internet domain registration company Go Daddy Group Inc and hospital operator HCA Holdings Inc (HCA.N), said assets under management rose to $66.3 billion at the end of September from $61.5 billion at the end of June.